Homunculi all the way down

 Several toolkits formalise “reduced rank”:

-For multi-agent compressions specifically, see theory of mind as mutual information (Jara-Ettinger 2019) and the recent graph-theoretic accounts of social abstraction (Stolk, Verhagen, and Toni 2016).
+My research agent further recommends we look at theory of mind as mutual information (Jara-Ettinger 2019) and the recent graph-theoretic accounts of social abstraction (Stolk, Verhagen, and Toni 2016).

 6 Self-referential agents and the proof-theoretic frontier